aaronchu357/International-Food-Index-Backend/README.md

 International Food Index allows the user to browse or search for national dishes of different countries in an interactive map.

 ## Technologies/Libraries Used
-Ruby on Rails backend with PostgreSQL database and React frontend.
+- Ruby on Rails backend with PostgreSQL database and React frontend
-Google Map Platform’s Maps Javascript API
+- Google Map Platform’s Maps Javascript API
-MDBootstrap
+- MDBootstrap

 ## Features
  ## Searching